-B. Applicability.
-These development standards are applicable to all property identified on Map 1, below, as now or hereafter established.
+- B. Applicability.
+These development standards are applicable to all property identified on the Map labled "Planning Subareas for Design Standards" on page 4, as now or hereafter established.
 Development standards shall be applicable to multi-family and commercial (nonresidential) construction, reconstruction, alteration, and expansion.
-No land, building, structure, or premises shall be used for any purpose or in any manner other than that which is permitted under the approved uses established for each development as a part of their respective preliminary development plan.
+No land, building, structure, or premises shall be used for any purpose or in any manner other than that which is permitted under the approved uses established for each development as a part of their respective preliminary development plan. - C. Conflict.
+These development standards are additive; more than one set of standards may apply to a particular development project.
+The more restrictive provision, as determined by the Director of Planning and Special Projects (Director), shall control in cases where standards conflict.